Kara Discovered: Episode 1, The Gate is Opened

 Jeffries readies himself to command a mission he doesn’t want.
 His men would be half blind, with no technology on an infinite world older than he thought anything could be.
 But the legion calls.

 Jefferies stared at his wall screen in disgust as the alarm filled the room.
-He looked back down at the protest he had been filing.
-It would have been his seventh protest.
+He looked back down at his desk screen at the protest he had been filing.
+It would have been his seventh protest since he got here.
+In that moment, the station’s speaker came to life as the AI announced, “The Gate to the Fourth Universe is now open and stable.
+All critical readings taken are green.
+The mission is a go.
+Exploration party, assemble and prepare to depart.”

 Lastly, he grabbed the thick eyeglasses.
 They were on a thick cord made of the same thing as the uniform.
 The cord went around his neck.
 Those glasses were supposed to allow him to see once he crossed to the other universe.
 The glasses were useless white translucent junk here but were supposed to work there where the rules of refraction were quite different.
 But again, he had his doubts.